Ahir: Maharashtra

-Ahirs live in the Khandesh region of Maharashtra.
-The community has been influential in the history of the region.
-Inscriptions indicate that ancient Abhiras ruled this region and Abhira kings have made a significant contribution to the making of the region.
-Ahir ethnicity is visible among various castes in Khandesh, including Maratha and Brahmins.
 Ahirani dialect continues to be spoken today in the region and is widespread across Jalgaon, Dhule and Nashik.
 It is an admixture of Marathi, Gujarati, Hindi, ancient Magadhi, Saurashtri, Sauraseni, Lati, Maharashtri, Prakrit and Paishachi.

 Culture

+Ahir culture is rooted in pastoralism and closely associated to the worship of Krishna and Shiva.
+Through Sanskritization, the Ahirs adopted the modern-day ‘Yadav’ surname and linked themselves to the Yadu tribe by claiming descent from Yaduvanshi, Nandavanshi, and Goallavanshi, elevating their status within the caste hierarchy.

 Diet

-In 1901, Bhimbhai Kirparam noted that Ahirs in Gujarat ate meat (not including beef) and moderately drank liquor when able to purchase it.

 In 1992, Noor Mohammad noted that most Ahirs in Uttar Pradesh were vegetarian, with some exceptions who were engaged in fishing and raising poultry.

 Language and tradition

-According to Alain Daniélou the Ahirs belong to the same culture as the dark skinned prominent figures of the Ramayana and Mahabharata, Rama and Krishna.
 Ahirs of Benares speak a Hindi dialect which is different from one used normally.
-Ahirs usually speak language of the region in which they live.
+Ahirs usually speak the language of the region in which they live.
 Some languages/dialects named after Ahirs are Ahirani, also known as Khandeshi, spoken in Khandesh region of Maharashtra, Ahirwati spoken in Ahirwal region of Haryana and Rajasthan.
-The Malwi spoken is Malwa region of Rajasthan and Madhya Pradesh is also known as Ahiri.
-These dialects are named after Ahirs but not necessarily only spoken by Ahirs living in those areas or all Ahirs in those regions speak these dialects.

-The Ahirs have three major classifications Yaduvanshi, Nandavanshi and Goallavanshi.
-Yaduvanshi claim descent from Yadu, Nandavansh claim descent from Nanda, the foster father of Krishna and Goallavanshi claim descent from gopi and gopas of Krishna's childhood.